 The Dining Room

 Filled with photos, films and projections, discover the legacy of two amateur photographers, Barbara Wagstaff and Mercie Lack, who found themselves documenting the events of 1939.

 These talented women had an ‘access all areas’ pass to one of the most significant archaeological digs of all time and, following the destruction of artefacts during the war, can be credited with a major part of the visual record of the Great Ship Burial being revealed.

 Edith Pretty’s sitting room enjoys a dual aspect, overlooking both the river and the mounds.
 Please be aware that access to this room is currently restricted.

 Once you’ve explored the displays in Tranmer House, why not go further back in time and head to the valley to walk the route that the Anglo-Saxons would have taken from the river to the Royal Burial Grounds in 625AD as they laid their king to rest?

 Built in 1910, Tranmer House was originally known as Sutton Hoo House and was designed by John Corder, a local architect from Ipswich and built for artist and gentleman of independent means John Chadwick Lomax.

 When Edith passed away in 1942, the house passed to their only son, Robert Pretty.
 He was only 12 at the time and moved to live with his aunt in Hampshire.
-He would never return to live in Tranmer House himself.
+He would never return to live in Tranmer House.

-The estate was later sold off, leaving the Pretty family’s ownership, bought first by the Bartons - known for their prize-winning Friesian cow herd - and then by the Tranmers.
+The estate was later sold off, eventually coming to the Tranmer family.
 In 1998, after Annie Tranmer’s death, the trustees of the Annie Tranmer Trust kindly donated the house and estate to the National Trust and Sutton Hoo House became Tranmer House, renamed in her honour.

-• You can rent a holiday apartment at the house and live just like Edith Pretty
+- You can rent a holiday apartment at the house and live just like Mrs Pretty.